robotology/blender-robotics-utils/README.md

 - Only fixed or revolute joints are handled(see https://github.com/robotology/idyntree/issues/881, it requires iDynTree >= 3.3.0).
 - Only `.stl` and `.ply` format are supported for meshes.

-### blenderController 🚧
+### iCubNeckBlenderController 🚧
-Simple demo script that opens a [YARP `remote_controlboard`] for controlling the iCub head, and attach to the animations frames a callback for moving the joints accordingly to the movements of the rig.
+Simple demo script that opens a [YARP `remote_controlboard`](http://yarp.it/latest/classRemoteControlBoard.html#details) for controlling the iCub head, and attach to the animations frames a callback for moving the joints accordingly to the movements of the rig.
 Since it is script that has been created with the purpose to show the potentialities of Blender in robotics, this will be not improved/extended or maintained.
 Here is a video showing this simple controller on iCub.